aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppt-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLTM in Android via Java or Online App" h2="Export PPT file to XLTM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPT file to XLTM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTM.
+<h2>Why to Convert</h2>

+Converting a PPT file to XLTM can be beneficial for a variety of reasons.
+XLTM is a file format that is used to store spreadsheets, charts, and other data in a tabular form.
+It is a great way to store and share data, as it is easily accessible and can be used in a variety of applications.
+Additionally, XLTM files are more secure than PPT files, as they are not as vulnerable to viruses and other malicious software.

+<h2>How Aspose.Total Helps for PPT to XLTM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to convert PPT files to XLTM.
+The process is simple and straightforward, and can be completed in two steps.
+First, you can export the PPT file to HTML using Aspose.Slides for Android via Java.
+Then, you can use Aspose.Cells for Android via Java to convert the HTML to XLTM.
+This process is quick and easy, and can be completed in a matter of minutes.
+Additionally, Aspose.Total for Android via Java is a reliable and secure platform, so you can be sure that your data is safe and secure.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}